Maleyka-gh/Facial_Emotion_Recognition/README.md

 The distribution of images
-across different emotions is visually depicted in picture below:
+across different emotions is visually depicted in the picture below:

 <div align="center">
 <img src="Images/p1.PNG" alt="distributions" width="400"/>